First time landlord guide

 1. Get your property valued

-Putting the right price tag on your property is crucial.
-That’s why we’ll kickstart the letting process by visiting your buy to let.
-We can then tell you who your property will appeal to, figure out how much it’s likely to fetch in comparison with similar properties in the area.
+Obtaining the right rent for your property is crucial.
+That’s why we’ll kickstart the letting process by visiting your buy to let with you.
+We can then tell you the type of tenants likely to be interested, figure out how much it’s likely to fetch in comparison with similar properties in the area.
 While taking into account factors like market conditions, location, size of accommodation – and if furnished, the condition of your furnishings.
 Get an idea of how much rent your property could achieve by using our handy instant valuation tool.

 2. Prepare your property